1986 Major League Baseball postseason: Boston Red Sox vs. California Angels

 This was the first postseason meeting between the Angels and Red Sox.
-The Red Sox overcame a 3-1 series deficit to win in seven games and return to the World Series for the first time since 1975.
+The Red Sox overcame a 3–1 series deficit to win in seven games and return to the World Series for the first time since 1975.

-Mike Witt pitched a five-hit complete game as the Angels blew out the Red Sox in Game 1.
-The Red Sox then turned the tables on them in Game 2, as Bruce Hurst pitched a complete game in a blowout victory for the Red Sox.
-When the series shifted to Anaheim, the Angels took the series lead with a 5-3 victory in Game 3, and then won Game 4 in 11 innings to take a 3-1 series lead, thanks to a walk-off RBI single from Bobby Grich which scored Jerry Narron.
-The Red Sox would win Game 5 in 11 innings to send the series back to Boston.
-In Game 6, the Red Sox blew out the Angels to force a seventh game.
-Roger Clemens pitched seven solid innings as the Red Sox blew out the Angels again in Game 7 to secure the pennant.
+Mike Witt pitched a five-hit complete game and out-dueled Roger Clemens in his postseason debut as the Angels blew out the Red Sox in Game 1.
+The Red Sox then turned the tables on them in Game 2, as Bruce Hurst pitched a complete game in a blowout victory for the Red Sox to even the series headed to Anaheim.
+In Game 3, the Red Sox lead early, but the Angels came back to win as Dick Schofield hit a two-out home run in the bottom of the seventh to put the Angels ahead for good.
+Game 4 was a long and grueling extra-inning contest won by the Angels to take a 3–1 series lead, thanks to a walk-off RBI single from Bobby Grich which scored Jerry Narron in the bottom of the eleventh.